Humidity :: Things to Consider in the Care of Your Hardwood Furniture

 - Store table leaves as close to your table as you can (or choose to have built-in leaf storage included in your design) to ensure they are exposed to the same relative humidity and temperature.

-Creaking or popping noises are normal as wood furniture adjusts to temperature and humidity levels.
+Because we do not guarantee our furniture against damage caused by environmental issues as described above, it's important to consider this advice and the necessary care involved when purchasing fine wood furniture.
 Keeping this advice in mind, as well as following our Care Guidlelines will ensure you have your beautiful investment for years to come.
 As always, if you have any questions, drop us a line!